vercel/next.js/docs/basic-features/script.md

 #### Static Library Files

 In order for Partytown to intercept scripts in a worker, a number of its static library files must be served in the `public` folder of your application.
-When the experimental `enablePartytown` flag is enabled in `next.config.js`, these files will automatically be added for you in a `~partytown` directory after every build (`next build`).
+When the experimental `enablePartytown` flag is enabled in `next.config.js`, these files will automatically be added for you in a `~partytown` directory after every build (`next build`) and when you run the application in development mode (`next dev`).

-> **Note: Partytown's [debug](https://partytown.builder.io/distribution#libdebug) files are not included by default.
-If you wish to use Partytown's debugging capabilities during development (`next dev`), you will need to add this [folder](https://partytown.builder.io/distribution#libdebug) manually to the `~partytown` directory.**

 #### Configuration